apinanaivot/IKEA-3d-model-batch-downloader/README.md

 # IKEA 3D Model Batch Downloader

-This script downloads 3D model files (GLB format) from IKEA product pages.
-It has been tested only on the Finnish IKEA website.
+This script batch downloads 3D model files (GLB format) from IKEA product pages.
+It has been tested only on the Finnish IKEA website (https://www.ikea.com/fi/en).

 ## Installation